 |Exterior Walls||1 HR||45 MIN|

 Field modifications of a fire rated door require specific knowledge of the codes and should be performed by a person qualified to work on rated openings.
 NFPA 80 provides specific guidance on what can and cannot be done to a rated door.
 It is important to confirm that all new components have a label that matches the rating of the existing door and frame.
 In addition, the laboratory that initially approved the assembly must also approve the field modifications in writing per NFPA 80-2019 (5.1.5).

 Fire Rated Door Annual Inspection

-In the United States, NFPA 80 requires that fire rated doors be inspected each year to confirm that the door is in good condition and that all of the required components work as required.
-The building owner is responsible for having the inspections done by certified inspector and for maintaining proper records of the inspections.
+In the United States, NFPA 80-2019 (5.2.4) requires that fire rated doors be inspected each year to confirm that the door is in good condition and that all of the required components work as required.
+The building owner is responsible for having the inspections done by qualified person and for maintaining proper records of the inspections.